 3. Research the funding amount which is reasonable for the foundation to grant; requesting funding over the foundation's average amount, especially by an organization new to the foundation , often results in the proposal being declined.

 Meetings or phone conversations

-As President of a small foundation with a part-staff, I am often asked to meet with many leaders of organizations, but as much as we would love to have the chance to meet with the impressive people within the organizations, it is difficult for our staff to schedule face-to-face or lengthy phone meetings.
+As President of a small foundation with a part-staff, I am often asked to meet with many leaders of organizations, but as much as we would love to have the chance to meet with the impressive people within the organizations, it is difficult for our staff to schedule face-to-face meetings, or lengthy phone conversations.